 Q: I have a permit, but my lot is full.
 Where can I park?

 A: If you have a valid NDSU permit, park in any of the lots listed on the front of your permit.
 All NDSU permits are also honored weekdays at the FargoDome (lots C, D, E) with shuttle service available for students.
 No overnight parking is allowed at the FargoDome, except for students residing in Apartment 1701, Niskanen Hall/Apartments or University Village and hold a Dome Overnight (DO) parking permit.

 Q: Can I give my permit to my friend or spouse to use?

 A: Parking permits are not transferable and are to be used only by the individual assigned to the permit by Parking and Transportation Services.

 Q: I have a Park & Ride Permit.
 How does this permit work?

 A: Park & Ride permits allow parking in the FargoDome lots “C,” “D,” and “E” only.
 Park & Ride permits are not valid in conjunction with any other permits.
 There is a heated MAT bus shelter located across from lot “E”.
-Free Bus service is available by Metropolitan Area Transit (MAT) for all NDSU students, faculty and staff.
-Swipe your NDSU ID after entering the bus to ride free.
-Complete detail routes, schedules and fares available on the Bus Routes page.
+Free Bus service is available by Metropolitan Area Transit (MAT) for all NDSU students.
+Swipe your NDSU student ID after entering the bus to ride free.
+Complete detail routes, schedules and fares available on the Transit page.

-Q: I am graduating/transferring mid-year.
+Q: I am student graduating/transferring mid-year.
 Can I get a refund?